Benn Copper Mine and Deep-Water Bay Old Fish Factory Road/Trails

 The map above shows roughly where these two trails are located off the Granite Bay Road.

-The old fish-processing plant and its buildings have recently been bought by a young couple with young children and they are developing the site and cleaning it up via boat access.
-They do not mind respectful visitors hiking in from the road.
+The old fish-processing plant and its buildings at Deepwater Bay have recently been bought by a young couple with young children and they are developing the site and cleaning it up via boat access.
+They welcome respectful visitors hiking in from the road to visit the site.

-To get to Deepwater Bay, drive north from Heriot Bay for about 20 minutes to Granite Bay Road then turn left and drive down Granite Bay Road for 15 minutes until you pass a quarry on your left as you start to go downhill.
+To get to the Benn Mine site and to Deepwater Bay trail, drive north from Heriot Bay for about 20 minutes to Granite Bay Road then turn left and drive down Granite Bay Road for 15 minutes until you pass a quarry on your left as you start to go downhill.

 Here is the quarry on Granite Bay Road, just past which you turn off to the left to get to Deepwater Bay.